How to Excel in Thought Leadership Marketing

 4. Partner With Other Thought Leaders

 As you’re creating content of your own, remember that the power of association is strong.
-If you have or can create connections with thought leaders in your industry or an adjacent industry, it’s an easy way to earn a few thought leadership points for yourself.
+If you have or can create connections with thought leaders in your industry or adjacent industry, it’s an easy way to earn a few thought leadership points for yourself.

 If you’re a co-host on a webinar with a major name, people are going to assume that your skills and knowledge are of equal or similar caliber.